Raccoon in the Attic

 Exterior damage to your home

-Raccoons like nothing better than finding a nice warm place in which they can live.
+Raccoons love to find a warm and cozy place to live.
 To find it, they will destroy anything in their path, including roof shingles and vents.
-It is possible that you might see holes or tears around your house if there are any raccoons living inside.
-This could be dangerous as well because insulation materials may have been tampered with potentially exposing wiring within walls and ceilings thus increasing the chances of fire hazard!
+If there are raccoons in your home, it is possible to see holes and tears.
+This could also be dangerous because insulation materials might have been altered, potentially exposing wiring in walls and ceilings.
+This can increase the risk of a fire hazard.
 Strange noises

 Tipped over garbage cans

 The raccoon is a nocturnal animal and mostly scavenge at night.
 Raccoons love to dig through garbage cans and dumpsters looking for food scraps and other items that they can eat.
 If a raccoon has made its way into your property you should make sure that your trash bins are sealed shut so that these animals cannot get in.

 Raccoons are nocturnal animals that feed at night.
 Raccoons love to dig through garbage cans and dumpsters looking for food scraps and other items that they can eat.
 If a raccoon has made its way into your property you should make sure that your trash bins are sealed shut so that these animals cannot get in.

 Were you aware that Raccoons have very sensitive hands that almost act as a second set of eyes?

 Pet owners should always be wary of raccoons because this animal is attracted to anything edible including dog or cat food left outside overnight.
 If your area is susceptible to raccoon infestation, it’s best to keep pet food indoors.

 Pets acting strangely

 If raccoons invade your home, pets like dogs and cats will behave strangely.
 These animals can feel when there is an infestation of wildlife nearby and this causes them to become more alert, anxious, or even aggressive in some cases.